 How to tell if your debt is past the statute of limitations

 The statute of limitations on most debts is between 3 and 6 years, but this depends on several factors, including the state you live in.
 The best approach is to check your state attorney general’s website and email their office if the information you’re looking for isn’t available online.

-A pay-for-delete request is different from a goodwill letter because it applies to debts that you haven’t yet paid off.
-It’s a negotiation where you agree to pay off your debt, and in return, Reliant Capital Solutions promises to remove the negative mark on your credit report that’s associated with it.
+A pay-for-delete letter initiates a negotiation where you agree to pay off your debt, and in return, Reliant Capital Solutions promises to remove the negative mark on your credit report that’s associated with it.

 The first step is to use a pay-for-delete letter template to draft your letter and send it to Reliant Capital Solutions.
 It’s very important to get written confirmation that they’ll remove the collection from your credit report once you’re all paid up.

 Once you’ve received written confirmation from Reliant Capital Solutions and paid your debt, you should monitor your credit reports to make sure that they follow through.
 If the collection account is still on your credit report in a couple of months, then follow up with them and use the letter they sent you to remind them of their obligation.